Itrulia/turtle-test/readme.md

 ## What the `Fetcher` does

-The lonely `FetchBrackets` class creates the different, brackets, populate them with the cups injected and removes empty cups.
+The lonely `FetchBrackets` class creates the brackets and populates them.
+This is basically the business logic of the application.

 If you want to add features to the application, you most likely will do it here.